It’s a sickening crime that’s happened at least four times over the past year and a half — someone put razor blades in a park used by children.

 “The Evans Hotels, the Bahia and the Catamarran, the Belmont Park people are interested in working together with us,” she said.
 “The local businesses would pitch in.”

 It’s an ambitious plan and the club will have to jump through a lot of hoops, meeting ADA requirements and the like.
 But Gardner said that won’t dissuade them.

 2019 Philanthropy Funds Given to 25 Community Non Profits

 .If you are a nonprofit organization and would like to request a donation from the MBWC Foundation to support your organization’s cause(s), fill out an online form here.

 You can also print the Donation Request Form by clicking the link below, print it, fill it out and mail to the Mission Beach Women’s Club Foundation, 840 Santa Clara Place, San Diego, CA 92109.

 Funding requests for the coming year is completed.
-Deadline was October 31, 2018.
-Requests for funding for the next fiscal year will begin again in the summer of 2019.
+Deadline was October 31, 2019.
+Requests for funding for the next fiscal year will begin again on July 1, 2020.